ttytm/trilum-eote-theme/README.md

 # EOTE - Trillium Notes Theme
-A dark theme for Trilium Notes which is easy on the eyes and made for high productivity.
+A dark theme for Trilium Notes which is easy on the eyes and made for high readability and productivity.
 Inpsired by the github dimmed dark website theme.

 ![Preview](https://github.com/tobealive/trilium-theme-eote/blob/main/preview.jpg)